yuval-beiser/algo-trading/AllCode.md

-if marketposition = 0 //Conditions Entry Long and
+if marketposition = 0 //Conditions Entry Long
+//and
-PLTarget < PForDay
+//PLTarget < PForDay
-and
+//and
-PLTarget > LForDay
+//PLTarget > LForDay
 and
 (Time >= 0130.00 and Time < 2030.00) //open hours
 and